 The Four-Year-Old likes it because the sometimes random segues in the stories make perfect sense to her, and I like it because it gets my daughter thinking about writing down some stories of her own (as opposed to simply telling them to her kitten class during storytime).

 I find some of the stories pretty endearing, such as the one in which the beautiful debutante sucks up all the oxygen in the ballroom, or would, except that the other little girls at the ball didn’t care how beautiful the debutante was because they had such warm bathrobes.
 And the story in which the rainbow cracks and sprinkles happy spots all over the house beneath it.
 Other stories are funny, and some are just strange.
 But they all sound like children, and most of them, like children I know.

-The Four-Year-Old is less enthused.
+While I love this book and would read it over and over if I could, The Four-Year-Old is less enthused.
 When I pull it out, she listens to it with a smile.
 But when I’m done, she doesn’t want to read it again.

 In part, I think this is due to the illustrations.
 They are classic Sendak, and drawn in a simple pen and ink style that pairs well with the simple storylines.
 They are black and white though, and The Four-Year-Old tells me that she would have preferred them to be in color.

 - Book Review: The Burgess Bird Book for Children (BostonWriters)